-Celebrating the Healing Power of Art and Music
+Celebrating the Healing Power of Art

 ArtHOP is back for a second year!
 The event will take place on Thursday, June 12, from 6-8 p.m. at Live Arts.
 Plan to attend and you’ll have the chance to purchase beautiful photographs and paintings created by local artists, while sipping a glass of local wine and sampling delicious hors d’oeuvres.
 Local guitarist Peter Richardson will entertain with dynamic, lively tunes, and all proceeds benefit Hospice of the Piedmont’s Center for Children!

 When: Thursday, June 12, 6 – 8 p.m.

 Where: Live Arts Rehearsal Room A (4th floor), 123 Water Street East, Charlottesville

 Ample parking available on Water Street